Kylin-Schroeder/AlertKit/README.md

-      "Button title", // This is this button title "alert('I was clicked!');", // This is the command you could run right when this button is clicked "#007aff", // This is the background of this button "#1987ff", "This is the backgorund of this button when it's :active (held on to) null, // This is this border css null, // This is this border css when it's :active null, // This is the transition css of this button
+      "Button title", // This is this button title "alert('I was clicked!');", // This is the command you could run right when this button is clicked "#007aff", // This is the background of this button "#1987ff", // This is the backgorund of this button when it's :active (held on to) null, // This is this border css null, // This is this border css when it's :active null, // This is the transition css of this button